 What kind of program is Northwest Passage?

-All Northwest Passage programs are independently licensed by the State of Wisconsin as Residential Care Centers (RCC’s).
+All Northwest Passage programs are independently licensed by the State of Wisconsin as Residential Care Centers (RCC’s) and accredited through the Council on Accreditation (COA).
 We provide sophisticated assessment and treatment services within a supportive residential treatment model.

 What is your staff to client ratio?

 We have a consistent 1:4 direct care staff to client ratio.
 At Northwest Passage, we pride ourselves in providing highly individualized care in a supportive environment.
 A significant part of our service is the ability of our staff to take the time to develop therapeutic relationships with our clients.

 How many children are accepted at Northwest Passage Programs?